The MACN Secretariat

 As a Junior Associate Flora supports with MACN’s anonymous incident reporting tool, data analysis and Collective Action efforts.

-As the Intern Marlene assists the staff in their projects and supports MACN in its goals to achieve Collective Action in tackling maritime corruption.
+As Junior Associate Marlene assists the staff in their projects and supports MACN in its goals to achieve Collective Action in tackling maritime corruption.

 Marlene speaks English, German and Dutch and is currently completing her M.Sc. in Security Risk Management at the University of Copenhagen.
 She graduated from Amsterdam University College in the Netherlands with a joint B.A. degree in International Relations and Political Science.